-October 5: Boston to Gorham, New Hampshire: This morning we’ll drive about 30 minutes to the northeast and make an interesting stop in the town of Topsfield where Joseph Smith’s ancestors settled.
+October 10: Boston to Lebanon, NH: This morning we’ll drive about 30 minutes to the northeast and make an interesting stop in the town of Topsfield where Joseph Smith’s ancestors settled.
 They lived on the same homestead from the 1660’s (Robert Smith) to the early 1800’s (Joseph Smith Sr.).
 There is a plaque commemorating five generations of Smiths that lived here and worshiped in the Congregational Church.
 We then continue to our lunch stop in beautiful Wolfeboro, New Hampshire on the shores of scenic Lake Winnipesaukee.
 We’ll enjoy lunch during our 75 minute cruise across the lake to Weirs Beach where our driver will meet us.
-We continue north to the famous Kancamangus Highway to enjoy the fall colors.
-We’ll make several interesting stops for pictures and a stroll to a lovely waterfall.
-We stay in the White Mountains region tonight.
+We continue north the Bretton Woods Ski Resort where we’ll take a ski lift to the top of the mountain to take in spectacular views of the Mount Washington Valley with tree covered hills as far as the eye can see.
+The combination of green pines and maples of every color is a New England site you’ll not forget.
+We then enjoy a scenic drive to our hotel near Sharon.
 Tour to pay for breakfast and lunch.

-October 11: Kirtland to Macomb: Those departing today will be transported to the Cleveland Airport.
+October 16: Kirtland to Macomb: Those departing today will be transported to the Cleveland Airport.
 For the others, we’ll continue toward Nauvoo the Beautiful.
 We'll relax, watch a DVD, enjoy some teaching, read a book, etc. We'll make sure the time is well spent, but we'll give you time to relax and do your own thing as well.
-We'll stay in Macomb tonight.
+In the late afternoon, we’ll stop at the Oak Ridge Cemetery to reflect on Abraham Lincoln who is buried here.
+We'll stay in the Springfield area tonight.
 Tour to pay for breakfast and dinner.

-October 12: Macomb to Carthage to Nauvoo.
-We're just an hour from Carthage Jail.
-We'll be there by 9:30 to review events that led to the Martyrdom.
+October 17: Springfield to Carthage to Nauvoo.
+In the late morning, we’ll enjoy a visit to Carthage Jail to review events that led to the Martyrdom.
 We'll go over to Nauvoo for lunch.
 We'll check into the Nauvoo Family Inn & Suites (just up the street from the temple) for a brief rest.
 This afternoon, we'll see the Visitors Center and enjoy an orientation tour of Old Nauvoo, including a chance to stroll down Parley Street reading the poignant signs as we walk toward the river.
 Dinner is included today at our hotel.
 We'll stay for two nights in the Nauvoo area.
 Tour to pay for breakfast and dinner today.

-October 15: Independence to Salt Lake: This morning after Sacrament Meeting, we'll visit the LDS Visitor’s Center which was recently completely revamped.
+October 20: Independence to Salt Lake: This morning after Sacrament Meeting, we'll visit the LDS Visitor’s Center which was recently completely revamped.
 We’ll also see the temple lot, as well as other highlights in the area.
 After lunch, we’ll visit Liberty Jail.
 Known as the prison-temple, The Prophet was incarcerated here for 4 1/2 months.
 It is one of the most profound places we'll visit, and a fitting place to end our tour.
-The Kansas City Airport is just 20 minutes from there.
+The Kansas City Airport is nearby.
 Tour to pay for breakfast.